-In connection with the financial assistance we have received and may in the future receive through the Payroll Support Program, and loan program under the CARES Act pursuant to the CARES Act, we are subject to certain limitations, including: (i) limitations on the payment of certain employee compensation through April 1, 2023, (ii) prohibitions on paying dividends to our stockholders through September 30, 2022; accordingly no dividend has been paid or will be paid by the Company, and (iii) limitations on the Company or its affiliates from purchasing an equity security that is listed on a national securities exchange of the Company or any parent company through September 30, 2022.
-These restrictions will materially affect our operations, and we may not be successful in managing these impacts for the duration of the restrictions.
-In particular, limitations on compensation may adversely impact our ability to attract and retain senior management, or attract other key employees during this critical time.
+In connection with the financial assistance we received through the Payroll Support Program, and loan program under the CARES Act pursuant to the CARES Act, we are subject to certain limitations on the payment of certain employee compensation through April 1, 2023.
+We believe that our future success will depend in large part on our ability to retain or attract highly qualified management, technical and other personnel.
+Limitations on compensation may adversely impact our ability to attract and retain senior management, or attract other key employees during the duration of these restrictions.